Leave and Reinstatement Rights

 Do you need time off work to recover from a physical or mental injury?
 Are you seeking to take time off for the birth of a child?
 Do you need time to off work because a parent is suffering from a medical condition?

-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent workers who need time off work.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent workers who need time off work.
 A federal law called the Family Medical Leave Act (FMLA) allows workers to take up to twelve weeks of leave every year.

 It is inevitable that at some point employees are forced to either care for a loved one or care for themselves in a manner that interferes with their jobs.
 The FMLA is flexible, allowing employees to take up to twelve full weeks off work, or smaller blocks of time.

 FMLA leave can also be taken in small blocks, often called intermittent leave.
 For example, sometimes an employee is a few hours late to work because medication is causing morning sickness.
 FMLA leave can be used a few hours at a time to cover this tardiness.

 The FMLA protects Houston employees who seek time off to: